Bedford School: School officials

 Bedford School monitors are selected from amongst the boys of the Upper Sixth.
 They are entitled to wear coloured waistcoats and brown shoes as well as brass buttons on their blazers.
 The head of school and the deputy head are selected from amongst the monitors.

-Colours
+Colour system

 Bedford School recognises individual achievement in various fields by the awarding of 'colours', at the discretion of the appropriate master, to boys in the Fifth Form and above.
 The various colours entitle the bearer to wear a particular variant of his uniform, appropriate to that award, on given days.
 There are five types of colours: Academic, Arts, Headmaster's, House, and Sports (Major and Minor).

-Academic colours – Awarded to Upper Sixth boys for outstanding academic achievement or for significant contributions to extracurricular academic activities supported by the school.
-Academic colours consist of a golden eagle to be worn on the blazer.

-Arts colours – Awarded for excellence in art, music or drama.
-Arts colours consist of a white eagle on a purple patch.

-Headmaster's colours – Awarded by the headmaster to a boy who has made a significant contribution to the school.
-Headmaster's colours are the highest form of colours to be awarded at Bedford School and are typically awarded only to one or two boys each year.
-Headmaster's colours consist of just a woollen scarf: navy blue with three vertical gold stripes and the school shield embroidered at either end.
-The scarf may be worn on a daily basis.

-House colours – Awarded by a housemaster for contributions made to a boy's house, for example through success in an inter-house competition.
-House colours consist of a house tie with pronounced double stripes (thicker than on the standard house tie) and a knitted house scarf with multiple horizontal stripes, both in the house colours.
-House colours may be worn on a daily basis.